 How can I increase my chances of getting a job?

-Do your research and find out the person attributes and skillset that companies are searching for.
+Do your research and find out the skills and attributes that companies are searching for.
 More information can be found at what skills do employers want?

-One way to open up graduate-level job opportunities while ensuring that you're better positioned for entry onto employer graduate schemes is to pursue a degree after finishing your HND.
+One way to open up job opportunities while ensuring you're better positioned for graduate schemes after finishing your HND is to pursue a degree.
 You'll then be able to apply for many jobs and internships that were previously unavailable to you.